Trepan-Debuggers/trepan-ni/lib/internal/help/syntax.md

 `setBreakpoint`.
 Likewise, a leading "continue" with a space or parenthesis is converted to the underlying debugger command name `cont`.

-There is some other string preprocessing done.
+Some other input string preprocessing that is done:

 If the debugger command string is the empty string, we will use the last debugger command entered.